bingomanatee/forest-2/README.md

 ```

 Type constraints, if present, are processed before custom validators.
 If one custom validators fails,
-the other validators are not used; likewise only values that pass the types criteria
+the other validators are not used; likewise only values that pass the type criteria
 are tested with custom validators.

 The second value passed to custom validators is the leaf itself.

-Any validator in a list of tests that fails will preempt subsequent tests.
+Any validator in a list of test that fails will preempt subsequent test.
-Put another way, you can assume that any value passed to a function in a list of validators has passed all previous tests.
+Put another way, you can assume that any value passed to a function in a list of validators has passed all previous test.
-A list of tests is essentially a long "and" clause.
+A list of test is essentially a long "and" clause.

 #### failed validation